 18. Music time

 If your child loves music, a kid’s guitar or drum set or even piano will help them get into rock mode.
 Dress your child in some funky pair of pants and jacket and hand them their favorite musical instrument that they can play and pretend to perform a live concert for you.
+Encourage them to dance like a real rockstar.

 19. Speed racer